-Farmers and chefs are creating a holy alliance that is adding to the region’s appeal and growth.
-These plates represent a tiny taste of the myriad of ways Ashland eateries roll out summer menus.
+Farmers and chefs are creating a holy alliance at Ashland restaurants that is adding to the region’s appeal and growth.
+These plates represent a tiny taste of the myriad ways Ashland eateries roll out summer menus.
 Local summer bounty is showing up in eye-popping plates, bowls… and more than a few cocktail glasses… at these dining establishments.

-Under the creative acumen of Chef Erik Brown and his culinary team of Courtney Greensill, John Mitchell and John Cader, local seasonal ingredients favor heavily in every dish at Amuse Restaurant.
+Under the creative acumen of Chef Erik Brown and his culinary team, local seasonal ingredients favor heavily in every dish at Amuse Restaurant.
 New on the menu this summer is this Slow Poached King Salmon, Fennel Puree, Snap Peas, and Blueberry Bordelaise, a full visual of the Pacific Northwest.
 Components also playing prominently in dishes this season include pickled cherries, chimichurri, cherry gastrique, lusterberry vinaigrette, and rose harissa.

 Lark’s Home Kitchen Cuisine

 As one of the Neuman Hotel Group’s three restaurants that are inspired and sustained by locally grown food and artisan products, Larks Home Kitchen Cuisine often features vegetable-centric dishes on the menu for diners to experience seasonal Southern Oregon.
 Basil fennel frond pesto, truffled arugula, fried green tomatoes, grilled corn relish, and roasted apple-fingerling potato hash are but a few of the creative standouts that bring diners closer to their farmers.